At a Glance

 Browser fingerprinting works like that as well.
 Websites bulk-collect a large set of data of visitors in order to later use it to match against browser fingerprints of known users.

-All of this information does not necessarily reveal exactly who you are, your name and/or home address, but it’s incredibly valuable for advertising purposes, as companies can use it to target certain groups.
+All of this information does not necessarily reveal exactly who you are, your name, and/or your home address, but it’s incredibly valuable for advertising purposes, as companies can use it to target certain groups.
 These groups have been formed by matching people based on browser fingerprinting.

-Now, you might wondering: why is this being done, and why is your data so incredibly valuable to these companies?
+Now, you might be wondering: why do websites browser-fingerprint you, and why is your data so incredibly valuable to these companies?

 The international advertising industry and marketing machines love your data.
 They’ll do anything to get their hands on your data in order to track your online activities.